 This is an information section for landlords (although no doubt agents will find it very useful) with guidance on regulations about letting agents, how to find a good letting agent and what to do if you are unhappy with your agent’s service.

 Many landlords think that this does not apply to them – but it does and non-compliance with the rules could prove expensive.
+We include here also information on discrimination issues and data protection.

 In this section we cover checking and referencing tenants (including ‘right to rent’ checks), increasing rent and what to do if your tenant fails to pay rent.
 A very important topic for many landlords!